 A further goal of the revised structure is to ensure consistency in standards and practice across the university in relation to research governance and ethics.
 For further guidance, please see Sussex's information on research governance.

-As part of this governance framework, Brighton and Sussex Medical School (BSMS) is committed to ensuring that the dignity, rights and well-being of research participants are taken into consideration in the conduct of all research projects being undertaken within the School, or carried out by BSMS staff or students in the hospital or elsewhere.
+As part of this governance framework, Brighton and Sussex Medical School (BSMS) is committed to ensuring that the dignity, rights and well-being of research participants are taken into consideration in the conduct of all research projects being undertaken within the School, or carried out by BSMS staff or students in the our partner hospital Trusts or elsewhere.

 If human tissue is to be collected, processed and/or stored, 'Working with human tissue' offers guidance on how to proceed.

 Any application received by the BSMS Research Governance and Ethics Committee will be reviewed in detail by a panel of qualified experts (relevant to the project) and, where necessary, external colleagues with specialist expertise.
-The Committee consider all aspects of governance and ethics related to research involving human participants, and are responsible for ensuring the integrity and quality of all approved research proposals.
+The Committee consider all aspects of governance and ethics related to research involving healthy volunteer participants, and are responsible for ensuring the integrity and quality of all approved research proposals.